FAQ

-Driving Simulators for Driver Safety Education
+Driving Simulator for Driver Safety Education DS-575

 Young adults ages 16-20 have the highest fatality and injury rates - 4 times of other age groups.
 Over 5,000 teenagers die in motor vehicle crashes every year.
 The main reason - driver error.
 These numbers suggest that additional young adult driver training and more practice in anticipating varying driving conditions will save lives.
 By combining innovative driver education with some entertainment elements, the Drive Square Simulation System™ promotes better training.

-If your driving school provides driver training above and beyond just passing a driver’s license test, the Drive Square Simulator is the right tool for you.
+If your driving school provides driver training above and beyond just passing a driver’license test, the Drive Square Simulator is the right tool for you.
 Training on a simulator is not about replacing scarce behind-the-wheel driving hours.
 It is about making safer drivers through exposure to hard to replicate experiences.

 For example, one of the biggest problems is that newly-licensed drivers rarely look in the right spot to anticipate a possible hazard.

 While working on a driving research project, Prof. Donald Fisher at the University of Massachusetts (UMASS) compared inexperienced and experienced drivers in a simple experiment.
 A driver was given the task of driving by a large truck parked at the curb in front of a crosswalk.
 The experienced drivers slowed down and looked at the front of the truck, anticipating the possibility of a pedestrian walking out.
 Only a fraction of newly-licensed drivers did the same.
-More »

 Most novice drivers are being told to look for potential hazards in the areas with obstructed view, but they forget it when it comes to actual driving.
 Driving on a simulator helps to demonstrate to them the mechanics of how a potential collision may happen and experience it first hand in the simulator.
 Repeated experiences can be used to reinforce the lesson.

-Such situations cannot be safely practiced behind the wheel, but they can be practiced on a simulator.
+Dangerous driving situations cannot be safely practiced behind the wheel, but they can be practiced on a simulator.
 Furthermore such driving scenarios can be consistently practiced by every student.

 While actual behind-the-wheel driving can never be replaced, it cannot teach a student to correctly anticipate many road hazards in a typical (in the US) 6 hours time allotted for this.